SashaPatsel/coding-drills/testing-jest/news.com/README.md

 ```
 4. Can help you find syntax errors that might run locally but aren't sustainable.
 For example: using `class` instead of `className`.
 5. Jest gives us methods like expect, describe, it.
 Enzyme gives us things like shallow
+6. Jest dont work with axios and react smh